Breword/tmux/Contributing.md

 - ([#1839](https://github.com/tmux/tmux/issues/1839)) It would be good if select-pane had a -Z flag to preserve zoom state (if already zoomed, stay zoomed), similarly for other commands (swap-pane).
+Perhaps this should be the default rather than adding a flag.

 - "After" hooks are missing for many commands that do not use CMD_AFTERHOOK.